Minnesota Learner-Centered Network

 tim@avalonschool.org

 Tim Quealy began working at Avalon School in 2008.
-Since 2014, Tim has served as Program Coordinator and high school teacher, sharing an advisory with Nora Whalen.
-In June of 2018, Tim was recognized by the WEM Foundation as an Outstanding Educator in Ethics Education, a recognition he recieved again in 2019.
+Since 2014, Tim has served as Program Coordinator.
+In 2018, Tim participated in Education Reimagined's Pioneer Lab (San Francisco) and was also recognized by the WEM Foundation as an Outstanding Educator in Ethics Education during both the 17-18 and 18-19 school years.

 CLOSE MODAL